firefly-iii/docs/new-docs/concepts/budgets.md

 - April, the budget will be set to € 80,05: 75 + 25 - 19,95.
 - May, € 105,05.
 Same logic.

 If at any point you spend more than the amount in the budget, the routine will start over.
-So if you spend 199,95.
+So if you spend 199,95 (which is more than 105,05):

 - June, the budget will be set to € 25,- again.